Register for LlamaParse vs. LLMs: Live OCR Battleground on 3/26

 What is Character Error Rate?

-CER provides a standardized way to evaluate text recognition accuracy by comparing system output against reference text character by character.
-This metric is essential for developers, researchers, and organizations who need to assess system performance, compare different technologies, and ensure their applications meet accuracy requirements for production use.
+CER evaluates text recognition accuracy by comparing system output against reference text character by character.
+Developers, researchers, and organizations use this metric to assess system performance, compare different technologies, and verify their applications meet accuracy requirements for production use.

 How CER Calculates Text Recognition Accuracy